MarkWarneke/markwarneke.github.io/_posts/2019-08-15-acceptance-test-infrastructure-as-code.md

 To ensure the specification are applied to the resource after the deployment we are writing a script to validate its properties.

 Therefore, we need to first get the resource and its properties.
-Using the Az module we can leverage a `Get-` command.
+Using the Az module we can leverage a `Get-Az*` command.

 The Azure module provide the command `Get-AzResource` to query any resource by `Name`, as well as either a `ResourceGroup` or `ResourceType`.